dvisger/r-training/R Intermediate/Presentation.md

  %>%
 ========================================================

-Pipe: %>%
+- Pipe: %>%
-Takes the outputs from first function and passes as inputs to next function
+- Takes the outputs from first function and passes as inputs to next function
-String together functions
+- String together functions
-shortcut: ctrl + shift + m
+- Shortcut: ctrl + shift + m
-and then...
+- and then...

 %>%